gcapes/git-course/_episodes/11-pull-requests.md

 - Request that the owner of the repository you *forked* pulls in your changes

 ![Conceptual illustration of a pull request - image adapted from [here](http://acrl.ala.org/techconnect/post/coding-collaboration-on-github)](../fig/github-diagram.png)

+## Advice for submitting Pull Requests
+- Keep your Pull Request small and focussed (makes it easier to process)
+	- Submit one PR per issue
+	- Create a separate branch for each issue you work on (you can submit a PR from any branch)
+- R.T.F.M.
+	- If the repository has contributing guidelines, read them, and follow the guidance.
+This gives your PR a better chance of being accepted.
+	- Some repositories pre-populate the body of the PR or issue message with a template.
+		- Follow the instructions (e.g. provide the information requested)
+- Consider creating a new issue first to discuss your ideas before submitting a PR.
+  Some repositories ask for this in their contributing guidelines, but this can be a good approach even if it isn't required, so that you know whether the owner agress with your suggestion, and might bring up ideas and/or challenges you haven't considered.

+## After submitting your pull request
+If things go well, your PR may get merged just as it is.
+However, for most PRs, you can expect some discussion (on GitHub) and a request for further edits to be made.
+Given your changes haven't been merged get, you can make changes either by adding further commits to your branch and pushing them, or you could consider rewriting your history neatly using an interactive rebase onto an earlier commit.
+In either case, your PR will update automatically once you have pushed your commits.

 > ## Exercise
 > Let's look at the workflow and try to repeat it: